 A good survey question means the same thing to every respondent.

 5. Avoid loaded words and phrases

-There are certain words that trigger emotional responses, create bias or cause offence.
-These loaded words and phrases influence a respondent’s answer choices, which will effect your results.
+Certain words trigger emotional responses, create bias, or cause offense.
+These loaded words and phrases influence a respondent’s answer choices, which will affect your results.

 The language you use should be as neutral as possible and should be free of any social or cultural connotations.

 Leading questions are those loaded with emotional or persuasive language to sway respondents towards an answer.